 Statement of financial position

-The consolidated statement of financial position as at 30 June 2020 represents the consolidated financial position of Takmur Pte.
-Ltd. ("Takmur") and its controlled entities as at 30 June 2020.
-The consolidated statement of financial position as at 30 June 2019 represents the consolidated financial position of Takmur and its controlled entities as at 30 June 2019.
+The consolidated statement of financial position as at 31 December 2020 represents the consolidated financial position of Takmur Pte.
+Ltd. ("Takmur") and its controlled entities as at 31 December 2020.

 Statement of profit or loss and other comprehensive income